AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52606-troubleshooting-order-pickup-notification-error.md

 ---
-title: "ACSD-52606: Error message displayed when the user clicks "Notify Order is Ready for Pickup"
+title: 'ACSD-52606: Error message displayed when the user clicks "Notify Order is Ready for Pickup"'
 description: Apply the ACSD-52606 patch to fix the Adobe Commerce issue where an error message is displayed when the user clicks on "Notify Order is Ready for Pickup".
 feature: Orders, User Account
 role: Admin, Developer